 If you saw the dangerous spear tackle Welsh rugby captain, Sam Warburton, did in the Rugby World Cup 2011 semi-final today on French player,Vincent Clerc, you can see one way a stinger injury to the neck can happen in rugby.
 So what nerves in the neck get trapped and what can you do to help a stinger injury.

 Below I will show you the dangerous rugby spear tackle video, the anatomy, cause, symptoms and how to treat a stinger injury in your neck and arm.
 At the bottom I also found a leaflet you can print maybe as a coach from the North American Spine Society for an injured player.

-As you can see in the video above the spear tackle in rugby is dangerous as the French player landed heavily from a height onto the back of his neck.
+As you can see in the video above the spear tackle in rugby is dangerous as the South African player landed heavily from a height onto the back of his neck.
 This would have caused a whiplash effect on the neck and in this case can create excessive neck chin to chest movement.